subsquid/docs/docs/evm-indexing/data-mapping.md

 ---
 sidebar_position: 30
 description: >-
-  Define the data handler(s) to transform and persist the data
+  Transform the data in batches
 ---

 # Data mapping